why async fn in traits are hard

 - First, we wrote the name

-, but that is something we introduced as part of “manually” desugaringasync fn get_user
+GetUser, but that is something we introduced as part of “manually” desugaringasync fn get_user.
+What name would the user actually use? - Second, writing

-is kind of grody, we’re obviously going to want more compact syntax (this is really an issue around generic associated types in general). - Third, our example
+for<'s> D::GetUser<'s>is kind of grody, we’re obviously going to want more compact syntax (this is really an issue around generic associated types in general). - Third, our example

-– so you can expand a lot more grody bounds in a real function! - Finally, forcing the user to specify which exact async fns have to
+Databasetrait has only one async fn, but obviously there might be many more.
+Probably we will want to make all of themSendorNone– so you can expand a lot more grody bounds in a real function! - Finally, forcing the user to specify which exact async fns have to

 return

-futures is a semver hazard.
+Sendfutures is a semver hazard.

 Let me dig into those a bit.